-As per stipulations in the deed transfer, Solitude was razed during the summer of 1919, and the park was developed over the ensuing months.
-The stable/garage stood for 50 years, until it was torn down and replaced with a blank, cinder block park center.
-Other than the stone columns that stand at the estate’s old entrance ways, the sole vestiges of Solitude that remain are several copses of magnificent red oak trees, a pair of stately ginkgoes, and a spreading black oak.
+The Solitude mansion was razed the next summer, and the park was developed over the ensuing months.
+In the early 1960s, the stables were also torn down and replaced by the present cement block structure.
+Other than stone columns at old entrances, the only vestiges of Solitude that remain above ground are several copses of magnificent red oak and ginkgo trees.